mydnic/laravel-feedback-component/README.md

 php artisan migrate
 ```

+This will create a new **feedbacks** table.

 ### Configuration

-You can update the configuration of the component as you wish by editing `config/kustomer.php`
+You can update the configuration of the component as you wish by editing `config/kustomer.php`.

+I encourrage you to carefully read this config file.

 ### Display the component